 Even if applicants meet most of the visa lottery requirements, they may not be able to apply for Green Card lottery based on their country.
 Not all citizens of all countries are allowed to apply for USA diversity visa lottery.
 Citizens from countries that have already sent more than 50,000 immigrants to the US in the past 5 years are not eligible.

-Foreign nationals of the following countries were not eligible for DV 2016.
+Foreign nationals of the following countries are not eligible for DV 2020.

-- Persons born in Hong Kong SAR, Macau SAR and Taiwan were eligible.
+- Persons born in Hong Kong SAR, Macau SAR and Taiwan are eligible.

 This means that you or your spouse must be a native of a country that is eligible to participate in the DV lottery.
 You may also be eligible to apply if your parent was born in a country that is eligible to participate.
 The State Department publishes the eligible countries for Green Card lottery each year.